-- Product Placement: Some of the dancers are sponsored by local businesses, who give them clothes with advertisements on them to wear during the marathon.
+- Product Placement: In-universe.
+Some of the dancers are sponsored by local businesses, who give them clothes with advertisements on them to wear during the marathon.

-- Read The Fine Print: Had the poor, hungry, and desperate contestants in the marathon known when they signed up that various food, medical, and other expenses would be deducted from the $1,500 cash prize awarded to the winning couple, it is doubtful any of them would have signed up in the first place.
+- Read the Fine Print: Had the poor, hungry, and desperate contestants in the marathon known when they signed up that various food, medical, and other expenses would be deducted from the $1,500 cash prize awarded to the winning couple, it is doubtful any of them would have signed up in the first place.

-- Shaggy Dog Story: Although the real story is the shattering of the last remnants of Gloria and Robert's sense of hope for the future, the dance marathon functions as a shaggy dog story.
+- "Shaggy Dog" Story: Although the real story is the shattering of the last remnants of Gloria and Robert's sense of hope for the future, the dance marathon functions as a shaggy dog story.
 When the film ends, there are still seven couples left, and we never find out who wins.

 - Spared by the Adaptation: